Preserving Jefferson's Gardens and Landscapes June 23-28, 2019

-Monticello is the only American home, and the University of Virginia the only educational institution, on the elite World Heritage List of the United Nations.
-Owned and operated by the nonprofit Thomas Jefferson Foundation, Monticello’s twin mission of preservation and education has been expressed in the garden world of Thomas Jefferson.
+Monticello is the only American home, and the University of Virginia the only educational institution, on the elite UNESCO World Heritage List.
+Owned and operated by the Thomas Jefferson Foundation, Monticello’s dual mission of preservation and education has been expressed in the garden world of Thomas Jefferson.
 Today the University of Virginia landscape represents many layers of history, retaining much of the integrity of the Founder’s design while adapting to the changing demands of each new generation of scholars.

-The program for the Institute involves a combination of lectures, walking tours, workshops, field trips, and "hands on" experience in the gardens.
-Instruction will be provided by the staff of Monticello and its Thomas Jefferson Center for Historic Plants, including Co-directors Peggy Cornett and Gabriele Rausse.
-Mary Hughes from the University of Virginia’s Office of the Architect will also lecture and serve as Co-director.
-Other eminent scholars will also lecture: Peter Hatch, former director of Monticello’s gardens and grounds; Will Rieley, Landscape Architect for the Garden Club of Virginia; Charles Pepper, Deputy Director of the Olmsted Center for Landscape Preservation; and Jack Gary, Director of Archaeology and Landscapes, Thomas Jefferson's Poplar Forest.
+Programming for the Institute involves a combination of lectures, walking tours, workshops, field trips, and hands-on experience in the gardens.
+Instruction will be provided by the staff of Monticello and its Thomas Jefferson Center for Historic Plants, including Co-Directors Peggy Cornett and Gabriele Rausse.
+Mary Hughes from the University of Virginia’s Office of the Architect will lecture and serve as a third Co-Director.
+Other eminent scholars will also lecture: Peter Hatch, Director Emeritus of Monticello’s Gardens and Grounds; Charles Pepper, Deputy Director Emeritus at the Olmsted Center for Landscape Preservation; and Brian Hogg, Senior Historic Preservation Planner at the University of Virginia.

 Successful applicants will have the opportunity to stay on grounds at the University of Virginia.
 Students are responsible for their own breakfasts and dinners.
 University food services and local restaurants are available within walking distance.
-Transportation will be provided to Monticello each day.
+The estimated cost of lodging is $40 per day, and transportation will be provided to Monticello each day.

-The number of participants for the 2013 Institute is limited.
-Applicants will be selected upon submission of the application form and résumé.
+The number of participants for the 2019 Institute is limited.
+Applicants will be selected upon submission of the application form, resume, and personal statement.
 This one-week program is designed to fit a variety of interests and educational backgrounds ranging from amateur to professional in the fields of horticulture, history, and landscape architecture.
-Completed applications must be received by April 1, 2013.
+Completed applications must be postmarked by April 1, 2019.

 A Sampling of scheduled Events